ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 When there are personnel changes in the area or the working group, those changes would be reflected in the GitHub organization.
-There should likely be an API to specify that there were personnel changes.
+There should likely be an ability in the Datatracker to specify that there were personnel changes.

 ## Working Group Closing